SCA

 Contact SCA

-SCA home
+SCA Home

 Meetings

-Meetings are also the basic unit of SCA.
+Meetings are the basic unit of SCA.
 According to SCA's Twelve Traditions, each meeting is autonomous, except where its actions affect other meetings or SCA as a whole.
 So, meetings are independent and make their own decisions about how best to operate for the good of their members and to fulfill a common purpose: to carry the message of recovery to those who still suffer.
 Meetings in a geographic area will often support an "Intergroup," which assists in carrying the message by operating a telephone hotline, publishing a meeting list, and conducting events, such as conferences and retreats, that provide intensive recovery experiences for SCA members.
 At the fellowship level, SCA has established an International Service Organization (ISO).
 ISO engages in outreach efforts, such as this website, and it develops, approves, publishes, and distributes literature about recovery from the disease of sexual compulsion.
 Meetings, Intergroups, and ISO are all supported by donations from SCA members; we do not accept support from outside organizations.

 Meeting Formats and What to Expect at a Meeting